Back to blog

 Quick Answer: How To Choose An AI Development Company

 For most 2026 projects, the best first step is not a vendor shortlist.
-It is a structured AI project fit review: define the workflow, inspect available data, estimate value, identify risks, then ask vendors to respond against the same evidence.
+It is a structured AI project fit review: define the workflow, inspect available data, estimate value, identify risks, then ask every vendor to respond against the same evidence.
 NextPage uses this approach in its AI development services work because it makes vendor comparison practical instead of brand-led.

 Start With The Use Case, Not The Vendor Logo